St. Thomas US Virgin Islands is an Unincorporated U.S. Territory.

 Once you've arranged your basic needs, how about planning for some water sports?
 For snorkelling, swimming and catamaran sailing lovers The VI Cat has it all plus luncheons and sunset cocktail trips.
 At the same location, at Frenchman's Cove, St. Thomas Water Sports offers SUP Paddle Boarding tours and After Dark kayak tours.
 There's a water shuttle between waterfront, downtown Charlotte Amalie and Frenchman's Cove, that runs every 30 minutes, also known as the shopping shuttle.

 For fast speed trips to the BVI (British Virgin Islands) or around St. Thomas and St. John visit Caribbean Blue Boat Charters - they're also famos for their pub crawling excursions to a few islands per day.
-For the underwater explorers PatagonDiveCenter is a true blessing and remarkably affordable for a premier business.
-They offers scuba excursions and lessons all year round.
+For the underwater explorers, PatagonDiveCenter is a true blessing to private family scuba diving groups.
+They offer scuba excursions and lessons all year round.

 Want to see the island and possibly St. John too, and don't want to drive?
-Check out Island Life Jeep Tours.
-They offer customize-able guided tours.
+Check out Island Life Jeep Tours, they offer customize-able private, guided jeep tours.
 The tours could include snorkeling, bar hopping or whatever's on your bucket list.